Fiddlepalooza! 2024 fiddling fun for fiddlers, violinists, violists, cellists and bassists

 Music and Materials:

-- We will send sheet music for the fiddle tunes after both registration and payment have been received.
+• We will send links for sheet music for the fiddle tunes after registration and payment have been received.

 Illness:

-- Please do not attend the workshop when ill.
+• Please do not attend the workshop when ill.
 Students and parents attending in-person lessons when ill will be sent home immediately.
 This decision will be at the discretion of the clinicians and workshop staff.
 No refunds or makeups will be given in this situation.
 Please remember, learning does not happen when you or your child is sick, and it is not a good experience for your child.
 Please do not pass on contagious illnesses to us and all the other students and families in the Academy.
-Everyone’s health and safety is of primary importance.
+The health and safety of everyone is of primary importance.

 COVID-19: